 This waiting period can wreak emotional havoc on families.
 Divorce is already a painful and stressful process, but prolonging it for such a long period of time can negatively affect people’s well-being, particularly if children are involved.
 In fact, Penn Live reports that family therapists who testified before the House Judiciary Committee indicated that delaying divorce can result in harm to a child’s developmental growth.

-While the intended purpose of the waiting period was to encourage reconciliation, in reality this is unlikely to occur.
-The family therapists also testified that marriage counseling rarely succeeds in reuniting a couple and preventing a divorce.
+While the intended purpose of the waiting period was to encourage reconciliation, in reality, this is unlikely to occur.
+The family therapists also testified that marriage counseling rarely succeeds in reuniting a couple and preventing divorce.

 Consequently, the Pennsylvania Legislature is now taking steps to make the process easier.
-House Bill 380 proposes to reduce the waiting period for a no fault divorce from two years to one year.
-According to Philly.com, the bill was passed by the House in November 2015 and is expected to be introduced in the Senate for a vote.
+House Bill 380 proposes to reduce the waiting period for a no-fault divorce from two years to one year.
+According to Philly.com, the bill was passed by the House on November 2015 and was expected to be introduced in the Senate for a vote.